 A very difficult question to ponder when you have the whole day in front of you and you really need energy – should you trust coffee to do the job?
-The experts say taking a short nap is more beneficial than coffee.
+The experts say taking a short power nap is more beneficial than coffee.
 Caffeine can decrease your brain’s memory performance, gets you more wired than energized and you risk making more mistakes.

 If you do feel the need for that extra caffeine boost, take a shot of espresso (or drink a cool cup of coffee) before you lay down for your 20-minute power nap.
 Coffee takes approx. 20 minutes to travel through your system and can provide a little kick when you’re waking from your nap.
 Coffee can affect your quality of sleep at night so consider shutting off the coffee stream before 2 pm.
 Lasting energy comes from a combination of quality sleep and regular napping.

 Rest well & wake up ready to go!

 Better sleep gives rise to better mornings, bringing your goals into focus and dreams within reach.
 Hungry for more sleep info?
 Dig into these posts:

 - Is there a difference between weekday and weekend sleep?